d3faulter/BatteryNotifier/README.md

 A super-lightweight Windows tray application that notifies you when your laptop battery reaches user-defined thresholds for connecting or disconnecting the charger to prolong battery life.
 Uses **under 1 MB of RAM** in most cases!

+It may not be the prettiest, but it's most likely the lightest charging notification app out there.

 ![image](https://github.com/user-attachments/assets/ba511a98-06e0-4d29-bdad-51c21d8e5a04)

 ## Features